 File Change Detection is a prominent and unique iThemes Security feature.
 This plugin outperforms the premium Wordfence plans.
 It’s essential to note that any plugin that searches site files will use resources.

-It’s up to you the owner to decide whether you want to enable or disable the iThemes Security features.
-You may wish to enable certain features during low-traffic periods or disable functions that you don’t use right now, for example.
+It’s up to you, the owner, to decide whether you want to enable or disable the iThemes Security features.
+For example, you may wish to enable certain features during low-traffic periods or disable functions you don’t use.

-Wordfence and iThemes Security are powerful security plugins with a plethora of helpful features.
+Wordfence and iThemes Security are powerful security plugins with many helpful features.
 The plugin you use should be tailored to your specific requirements.

 Merits and Demerits – iThemes Security vs Wordfence